 The City of Yorkton is a major distribution center for goods and services in the region.

 There are a number of major highways leading into the City, and these highways connect to major city roads and key rural roads.
 As the area grows and new residential, commercial, and industrial development occurs, traffic will increase.
-When there are more cars and trucks on the road, traffic patterns change as people drive to new neighborhoods, and trucks need to access new facilities.
+When there are more cars and trucks on the road, traffic patterns change as people drive to new neighbourhoods, and trucks need to access new facilities.
 This can lead to traffic problems if the roads aren’t planned and designed properly.

 A long-range regional transportation plan will ensure that the regional road network can support future growth.
 In order to develop a plan that works for everyone in the Yorkton region, it was important that all of the road planning agencies work together.